The Battle of Waterloo on 18th June 1815; the battle that ended the dominance of the French Emperor Napoleon over Europe; the end of an epoch

 Winner of the Battle of Waterloo: The British, Germans, Belgians, Dutch and Prussian allies

-Uniforms, arms, equipment and training at the Battle of Waterloo:
+Uniforms, arms, equipment and tactics at the Battle of Waterloo:

 The British infantry wore red waist jackets, grey trousers, and stovepipe shakos.
 Fusilier regiments wore bearskin caps.
 The two rifle regiments wore dark green jackets.